nightduck/AirSim/README.md

 Set /path/to/repo to this absolute path to this repository, so you can mount it in the docker container.
 Set airsim_hostname and 192.168.0.255 to the hostname and IP address of the machine running airsim (likely the one you're typing on)

 This will open a new shell.
-In the current directory is this repo, as well as the 2 appropriate tensorrt engines.
-To build the ros2 application:
+In the current directory is this repo.
+To acquire the tensorrt engines, run

+    ./build_trt_engines.sh

+ Then build the ros2 application:

     cd ros2
     ./build.sh

 There are separately tagged docker images, built for arm64, that run the full application pipeline instead of a bash shell.
 They are not stable yet, but the in-progress dockerfile for the Jetson AGX is still source controlled here.

-## Specifying Airsim Host
-The ROS launch file at `ros/launch/ros2_wrapper.launch.py` will look for the environment variable `AIRSIM_HOSTNAME`, and use that to connect to airsim.
-This is set automatically when a docker container is launched with the hostname and IP arguments.
-If you are not working in a docker container: a) why? b) you'll have to export this variable yourself, otherwise it defaults to localhost.

-All other nodes that need to connect to airsim will use the ros2_wrapper as a parameter server to get this value, so as long as `AIRSIM_HOSTNAME` is exported, no code modification is needed.
+## Building from source

+### AirSim Plugin

+Execute the following to download this repo and build the AirSim component

+    git clone --recursive https://github.com/nightduck/AirSim.git   # Clone this repo cd AirSim
+    ./setup.sh                                                      # Build repo
+    ./build.sh

-## Compiling Vision AI TensorRT Engines
+### TensorRT Engines
-Although TensorRT engines are provided with each docker image, you may want to build them for your own system.
-First, you need to install Onnx:
+The TensorRT engines have to be rebuilt for each unique platform+CUDA+cuDNN combination.
+Assuming you have CUDA, cuDNN, and TensorRT already installed, you'll next need to install Onnx:

     sudo apt-get install libprotobuf-dev protobuf-compiler # protobuf is a prerequisite library git clone --recursive https://github.com/onnx/onnx.git # Pull the ONNX repository from GitHub